tayruxin/tp/docs/DeveloperGuide.md

 ### 4.3 Filter Command

-The `filter` command allows user to filter the company list by the application status.
+The `filter` command allows users to filter the company list by the application status.

 #### 4.3.1 Implementation
 The `filter` command is implemented in the `FilterCommand` class, which uses the `ApplicationStatusPredicate` class.
 The `ApplicationStatusPredicate` class implements the `Predicate` interface, which allows it to be used in the `Model` interface's `updateFilteredCompanyList(Predicate<Company> predicate)` method.